 The methods we use to assess you have been chosen to support you by identifying your strengths and weaknesses, as well as counting towards your module mark.
 We focus on developing skills that will help you on the subject and also in general - we have seen that this is very useful when applying for jobs.

-The Psychology department has a student-centred approach and is committed offering you advice and support throughout your studies.
+The Psychology Department has a student centred approach and is committed to offering you advice and support throughout your studies.

 Academic Tutor System